aylinkarapanar/aylinkarapanar/README.md

 - Aylin Karapanar
 - Based in Leiden, the Netherlands
+- First-year M.Sc.
+Statistics and Data Science student at Leiden University
-- Third-year B.Sc.
-Psychology student at Leiden University
+- B.Sc.
+Psychology graduate from Leiden University

 <!---